k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14c_task_source_component_tables.md

 The following information needs to be set for the **Tables** data selection option:

-- **Source environment** — select one TDM environment from the drop-down list.
-The drop-down list shows the source environments available to the user.
-If the source environment is defined as containing sensitive data in the [Environment window](08_environment_window_general_information.md#mask-sensitive-data), the TDM task window display the PII icon to indicate that the source's sensitive data is masked.
+- **Source environment** — select a TDM environment from the drop-down list that displays available source environments.
+If the selected source environment is defined as containing sensitive data in the [Environment window's settings](08_environment_window_general_information.md#mask-sensitive-data), a PII icon will appear next to the selected source environment, indicating that its 'Sensitive data is masked'.

 - **Policy for fetching data** — this setting defines whether the data needs to be extracted from the source environment or can be retrieved from the Test Data Store (Fabric).
 The following options are available: